 Additionally, as indicated in the EIT Strategic Agenda 2021-2027, some KICs' activities, due to their specific nature, might need extra incentives to be performed.
-To this aim, the EIT Governing Board has decided to apply more favourable funding conditions for Cross-KIC activities, RIS activities and new action supporting the entrepreneurial and innovation capacity of the higher education sector (HEI).
+To this aim, the EIT Governing Board has decided to apply more favourable funding conditions for Cross-KIC activities and RIS activities.